 Considering a move to Pittsburgh?
-Now’s a great time to get in, just before the crowds — and prices — really go up!
-Once a booming steel industry city, Pittsburgh’s recent renaissance has turned it into a hidden gem, and people are starting to take notice.
-Pittsburgh is much more affordable than other big cities around the country while boasting big-city amenities, such as top-ranked universities, a thriving tech scene, world-class cultural institutions, diversity, and so much more.
+Now’s a great time to get in, just before the crowds — and prices — go up!
+Once a booming steel industry city, Pittsburgh’s recent renaissance has turned it into a hidden gem, and people moving to Pittsburgh’s metro area are taking notice.
+It’s much more affordable than other big cities around the country while boasting enviable big-city amenities, such as top-ranked universities, a thriving tech scene, world-class cultural institutions, diversity, and so much more.

 Take a look at our breakdown on moving to Pittsburgh — and what it’s like living in Pittsburgh — to see if you should call this comeback city your new home.

-According to the 2020 U.S. census, there are just under 303,000 people living in Pittsburgh, the second most populated city in Pennsylvania.
+According to the most recent U.S. census data, there are just under 303,000 people living in Pittsburgh, the second most populated city in Pennsylvania.
 The state’s biggest city, Philadelphia, has over five times as many people.
-Considering size, this leaves the City of Steel about half as dense as Philly, so anyone moving to Pittsburgh can look forward to a city vibe without being too cramped—for now.
-Pittsburgh is slowly growing for the first time in nearly 60 years.
-Which means, the secret about this small big city is finally starting to spread.
+Considering size, this leaves the City of Steel about half as dense as Philly, so anyone moving to Pittsburgh can look forward to a big-city vibe without being too cramped — for now.

 Pittsburgh locals also maintain a real sense of community throughout the city’s 90 different neighborhoods.
 After all, nothing brings people together like good times, good food, and sports — three things Pittsburgh has in droves.
 Tons of things to do, a variety of restaurants and food experiences at all different price points, and four major sports teams (the Pittsburgh Steelers, Pirates, Penguins, and Panthers) make it easy to love living in Pittsburgh.